jenkins-x/jx-docs/content/news/jenkinsworld-2019-takeaways.md

 A step is a command that runs in a separate container, sharing a workspace with other steps.
 Once a step fails, subsequent steps will not run.
 Step names must be unique within a stage.
 There is also a loop step, which runs the same command for each value in a list.

-All the usual Kubernetes container configuration of resources, limits, volume mounts and so on are available to steps.
+All the usual Kubernetes container configuration of resources, limits, volume mounts and so on are available in steps.

 ### Stage